ankitsejwal/Lyndor/.github/ISSUE_TEMPLATE/report-an-issue.md

 ---
 name: Report an issue
-about: Edit existing content to report
+about: Preview existing content then make changes

 ---